 The Church Funeral Policy is available free to download, modify and print for your church administrative office, Human Resources Dept., etc. 24 hours a day, 7 days a week at your convenience.

-The Funeral Sample Policy below will serve as a guide for your church to create their own church funeral policies if needed.
+The Funeral Sample Policy below will serve as a guide or tool for your church to create their very own church funeral policies if needed.
 This sample policy and procedures includes: Options for the Right of Burial, Funeral Times, Funeral Fees for Non-Members, Funeral Supervision and Nursery for Funerals.

 The Funeral or Memorial Service is normally held in church, cemetery, chapel or the funeral home.
 The Pastor normally encourages you to consider the church.
 Their church is familiar, designed for worship, and is rich with the symbols of their faith.

 As Christians we believe that God in Christ has conquered death.
 Death brings separation and decisions that are very painful but our Christian faith enables us to witness to our faith as we make final arrangements for our loved ones.The church offers a ministry of love, hope, concern and compassion to all who grieve.

 Pastoral counseling is one of the most valuable services the church provides to its members at the time of death.
 When a death occurs, the Pastor or minister should be consulted immediately because he or she is uniquely equipped to give those Christian services the bereaved family needs at that time.
 There will be important decisions that the family has to make at this time that the minister is able to discuss objectively with love and compassion.
 The minister will need to meet with the family also to arrange the funeral service.